Bespoke mechanic Yeet exclusive 9 min read

 What the Coin Race mechanic actually does

-The metaphor most readers will recognise: a horse race with five runners, where you pick a horse before the gate opens and the runners race against a fixed finish line that the casino names ahead of time.
+The metaphor most readers will recognise: a horse race with five runners, where you pick a horse before the gate opens and the runners race against a fixed finish line that Yeet names ahead of time.
 In Coin Race, the runners are five crypto price tickers (BTC, ETH, SOL, DOGE, Fartcoin in our cycle observations), and the finish line is the target multiplier you choose at bet-place time.
 The race ends the moment one runner crosses the line.

 Coin Race mechanic at a glance